 - make burial arrangements if they have not already been made

 - locate and take control of the person’s assets, like bank accounts and property

 - keep sentimental items, like photographs, war medals and diplomas, for the family, whenever possible

 - pay debts, including funeral costs and file income tax returns

 - look for beneficiaries

 Contact the OPGT immediately if you think:

-- you’re entitled to receive money or other assets from an estate administered by the public trustee
+- you are entitled to receive money or other assets from an estate administered by the Public Trustee

 Be ready to: